Conventional NDT

 Radiographic Testing (RT)

-Radiographic Testing (RT) involves the use of either X-rays or gamma rays to view the internal structure of a component.
-It is highly reproducible, can be used on a variety of materials, and the data gathered can be stored for later analysis.
+Radiographic Testing (RT) involves using either X-rays or gamma rays to view a component's internal structure.
+It is highly reproducible, can be used on a variety of materials, and can store the data gathered for later analysis.
 Radiography is an effective tool that requires very little surface preparation.
 Moreover, many radiographic systems are portable, which allows for use in the field and at elevated positions.

 Manual Ultrasonic Testing (UT)

-Manual Ultrasonic Testing (MUT) is a form of non-destructive testing that is typically used to detect volumetric flaws, material integrity, and component thickness.
-This common form of ultrasonic testing is used to carry out inspections on castings, forgings, welded components, and composite structures in all industry sectors.
+Manual Ultrasonic Testing (MUT) is a form of nondestructive testing typically used to detect volumetric flaws, material integrity, and component thickness.
+This common form of ultrasonic testing is used to inspect castings, forgings, welded components, and composite structures in all industry sectors.

 Magnetic Particle Testing (MT)